sauloho/Flib-Coevo/README.rst

 ^^^^^^^^^^^^^^^^
 In order to configure Flib-Coevo, alter the path names on the file ``run_flib_coevo_pipeline.sh``.

-Make sure to provide the correct paths to Flib and to the local version of the PDB.
+Make sure to provide the correct paths to Flib-Coevo and to the local version of the PDB.

 4. RUNNING FLIB-COEVO
 ^^^^^^^^^^^^^^^^^^^^^
-To generate fragment libraries for protein structure prediction using Flib, you should use the script ``run_flib_coevo_pipeline.sh`` as follows:
+To generate fragment libraries for protein structure prediction using Flib-Coevo, you should use the script ``run_flib_coevo_pipeline.sh`` as follows:

 .. code:: bash

-   $> export FLIB=<PATH TO FLIB>
+   $> export FLIB=<PATH TO FLIB-COEVO>
    $> $FLIB/run_flib_coevo_pipeline.sh 1AIU

 The following example should generate the fragment library file "1AIU.lib".